 The nephew did; he opened the box; opened the window; and flicked out the ashes.
 Or tried to – they blew straight back into his face and all over the interior of the plane!

-Mike turned and landed back at the strip – and said he spent the rest of the day spitting out ashes!
+Mike turned and landed back at the strip – and said he spent the rest of the day spitting out Andrews Ashes!

 Some of the ashes surely must have landed on top of Platberg though?
 As requested.

 Here’s a great painting of the western end of Platberg – the end nearest the aerodrome – by Alan Kennedy, artist who grew up spending holidays with his uncle and aunt Leo and Heather Hilkovitz at magic Little Switzerland Hotel.

 Let’s paint the ’42nd’ up on 42nd Hill!
 Yeah!
 We’ll shoot up there with some whitewash and paint it quickly.

 We Boy Scouts needed a PROJECT – a ‘good deed’ – and this seemed a good one.
 Everyone would notice and be impressed by the shiny white freshly-whitewashed stones spelling out ’42nd’ compared to the dull look it had as the whitewash faded.

 This was ca.1970 and the symbol had been put up there by some Pommies of something called 42nd whatever, way back just after the Anglo-Boer War – over sixty years earlier.
 We would get it looking like new.